Kaavalan-Limited/docs/README.md

 8. Set RateLimits if required, if not leave it to default.
 9. Accept the submision of sending Searched indicators to VirusTotal (Check the Checkbox)
 10. Save Data for re-lookup 7 Days - This option will cache the result for you 7 days.
-    `eg: if you search an Indicator on Monday at 10AM, we will cache the response from Virustotal and for the enxt 7 days Until Next Monday 9:59AM we will return the result from the Cache if you search for same indicator.
-This will avoid over usage of your valuable API subscription.`
+    `For example, if you search for an indicator on Monday at 10 AM, we will cache the response from VirusTotal.
+For the next 7 days, until the following Monday at 9:59 AM, we will return the cached result for subsequent searches of the same indicator.
+This approach helps prevent overuse of your valuable API subscription.`
 12. Click on "Save and Enable"